Starboard Value: Darden takeover

-In October 2014, after what William D. Cohan of Fortune Magazine described as a "brilliantly executed campaign" involving "withering public criticism" of the firm's leadership and "careful courtship" of its major shareholders, Smith effectively took control of Darden Restaurants, a Fortune 500 company that owns Olive Garden and Longhorn Steakhouse.
+In October 2014, Smith effectively took control of Darden Restaurants, a Fortune 500 company that owns Olive Garden and Longhorn Steakhouse.
 Among Smith's criticisms was that the pasta at Olive Garden was inadequately salted.
 On the HBO program Last Week Tonight, host John Oliver did a three-minute comedy bit based on Starboard's presentation.
 As of February 1, 2018, it had been seen by nearly four million viewers.
 While owning less than 10% of the firm, Smith replaced the entire board and became Darden's chairman.
-By doing so, wrote Cohan, Smith "fired a shot over the bows of directors everywhere," informing them that shareholders were now in the ascendant, and "managers ignore them at their peril."
-According to Cohan, "the scope of Smith's triumph with Darden has left jaws hanging open across Wall Street and beyond.
-Only in a handful of times in the past few years has an activist managed to replace an entire board of directors, and never at a company the size of Darden."
-After Starboard took over Darden, its stock went up by almost 60%.
+A December 2014 Fortune profile of Starboard's Jeff Smith described the victory as a landmark for shareholder activism, noting that activists had gained increasing influence over corporate boards and management.
+The campaign was notable for replacing the entire board of a Fortune 500 company, an outcome that had occurred only a few times in the preceding years and never before at a company of Darden's size.
+As of June 2016, Darden's stock was up by almost 60% since Starboard took over.

 Profitability

-From 2002 to 2014, Starboard generated annualized returns of 15.5%.
-Fully 84% of its activist campaigns have been profitable.
+Starboard generated annualized returns of 15.5% with 84% of its activist campaigns being profitable between 2002 and 2014.
 Since 2004, Starboard has replaced over 80 directors on about 30 boards.